mhirst1960/rubiks-clock/README.md

 - The Raspberry Pi 4b is a great choice for this.
 It is a fast processor.
 I have a 8GB model and it runs great.
 The 1GB model should also be fine unless you plan to run a couple  more applications that use lots of memory.

 - The Raspberry Pi 3b works fine but can slow down a bit during moves so if you use this, you probably will want to minimize any extra applications running in the background.
 Maybe consider disabling VNC and other applications.
 - The Raspberry Pi Zero V1 is not at all powerful enough.
-The graphic grind to a halt.
+The graphics grind to a halt.
 It looks terrible.
 - I don't have a Raspberry Pi Zero V2.
-I hear good thing.
+I hear good things.
 It might be fast enough.
-It worth a try.
+Definitely worth a try.

 ## Raspberry Pi - 4 inch display